 - I have earned several degrees.
 Do I need to submit them all?
 Do I need a transcript copy for each one of them?

 - I was educated overseas and graduated from a foreign institution.
-Do I need to get my foreign diploma(s) or degree(s) accredited?
+Do I need to get my foreign diploma(s) or degree(s) evaluated?

 - How do I prepare for the Board of Examiners (BEX) assessment?